This page includes overviews of the pathways our service offers.

 Veteran Pathway

-In addition, West Yorkshire Liaison and Diversion work closely with partners in the police, ex-military, third sector services such as Royal British Legion and Project Nova to build an understanding about how to work with veterans in custody and how to better engage them.
-Alongside the partners West Yorkshire Liaison and Diversion worked hard to increase awareness of identifying veterans in custody by creating posters that identify veterans and encourage them to work with the service and encouraging police in custody suites to ask detained persons if they are veterans and then refer them into the service.
+In addition, our service works closely with partners in the police, ex-military, third sector services such as Project Nova to build an understanding about how to work with veterans in custody and how to better engage them.
+We have worked alongside the partners to increase awareness of identifying veterans in custody by creating posters that identify with veterans and encourage them to work with the service.
+We have also worked to encourage police in custody suites to ask detained persons if they are veterans and then refer them into our service.

 “You’ve changed me in the most positive way ever.
 I feel stronger each day, you have given me a reason to survive now.
 Thank you for providing me with a second chance at living I have strong support with you which encourages me to be strong too”